gek169/KJV-numerics-analysis/README.md

 # "I can prove the KJV is not inspired!"

 I've seen lots of these.
-Lots of them are using modern definitions of words that had different meanings in the past, ignoring the context of a verse, or claiming that a particular rendering is "unsupported in the original manuscripts".
+Lots of them are using modern definitions of words that had different meanings in the past, ignoring the context of a verse, or claiming baselessly that a particular rendering is "unsupported in the original manuscripts".

+Regardless, post it in the issues of this repository.

+Let me list off some common objections that are not actual disproofs:

 One of the most recent ones I think I've solved is "How old was Ahaziah when he began to reign?"